marxin/texi2rst-generated/sphinx/gccint/the-language.rst

 which moves the outer ``plus`` operation to the inner arms of the ``vec_cond`` expression but only if the actual plus operations both simplify.
-Note this is currently only supported for code generation targeting ``GIMPLE``.
+Note that on ``GENERIC`` a simple operand means that the result satisfies ``!EXPR_P`` which can be limiting if the operation itself simplifies but the remaining operand is an (unrelated) expression.

 As intermediate conversions are often optional there is a way to avoid the need to repeat patterns both with and without such